TheChupa/LaunchCode-Final-Project-Michael/README.md

 To install and use this:

 Back-end will need you to update a few things.
-In the application.properties folder, there are several variables that will need to be set.
+In the application.properties file, several variables will need to be set.
 ```
 DB_HOST = Database hostname
 DB_PORT = Database port number
 DB_NAME = Name of Database in MySQL
 DB_USER = username of the account to access MySQL
 DB_PASS = username password
 ```